any-docs/css/content/guides/fonts/opentype_fonts/index.md

 ### Font variant shorthand

-The {{Cssxref("font-variant")}} property is the shorthand syntax for defining all of the above.
+The `font-variant` property is the shorthand syntax for defining all of the above.
 Setting a value of `normal` resets all properties to their initial value.
 Setting a value of `none` sets `font-variant-ligatures` to none and all other properties to their initial value.
 Meaning that if kerning is on by default, it will still be on even with a value of `none` being supplied here.
 Click "Play" in the code blocks below to edit the example in the MDN Playground:

 ```html hidden live-sample___font-variant-example
 <fieldset>